nanochess/transputer/README.md

 Each compiled C file generates a LEN file.
 There are so many LEN files, that I've provided os/assemble_os.sh for assembling all in one pass.

 It requires the host system to provide an ANSI escape terminal, because it refreshes it like a text framebuffer.
-It works just fine in macOS and Windows (including mapping the function and arrows keys for the visual text editor), I haven't tested Linux.
+It works just fine in macOS, Windows, and Linux, including mapping the function and arrows keys for the visual text editor.

 This environment is pretty powerful, as I evolved the operating system starting from this.